-DataOps is a discipline that merges data engineering and data science teams to support an organization’s data needs, in a similar way to how DevOps helped scale software engineering.
+DataOps is a discipline that merges data engineering and data science teams to support an organization’s data needs, similar to how DevOps helps organizations scale software engineering.

-DataOps was first spearheaded by large data-first companies such as Netflix, Uber, and Airbnb that had adopted continuous integration / continuous deployment (CI/CD) principles, even building open source tools to foster their growth for data teams.
+DataOps was first spearheaded by large data-first companies like Netflix, Uber, and Airbnb that had adopted continuous integration / continuous deployment (CI/CD) principles, even building open source tools to foster growth for data teams.

 Over the past few years, DataOps has grown in popularity among data teams of all sizes as a framework that enables quick deployment of data pipelines while still delivering reliable and trustworthy data that is readily available.